Pearls from artists* # 298

 Comments are welcome!

 Posted on May 2, 2018, in An Artist's Life, Inspiration, Pearls from Artists, Photography, Quotes and tagged "Women at Work: Interviews from the Paris Review", Academie Francaise, artists, charity, country, Dorothy Parker, France, government, gratitude, organization, patron, pride, the state, writers.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 298.